count-null/blog/_posts/2021-04-07-save-money-by-batch-opening-lightning-channels-with-balance-of-satoshis-(bos).md

 ### 7. Broadcast the batch open transaction

-Press `ENTER` to sumbit the signed hex to `bos open`
+Press `ENTER` tsubmitit the signed hex to `bos open`

-If everyting works, you should see a transaction id that you can use to monitor the confirmation of your channels!
+Ieverythingng works, you should see a transaction id that you can use to monitor the confirmation of your channels!

 Congrats!
 You've just saved significantly by batch opening your channels using Balance of Satoshis!